 What are the benefits of the project?

-When will this impact Members of Congress?
+When will this impact Members of Congress and their staff?

-Additional member suites will be built out in Rayburn and Longworth and included in the existing election cycle lottery process.
+Additional Member suites will be built out in Rayburn and Longworth and included in the existing election cycle lottery process.
 Offices in a section of Cannon closed for renovation will be excluded from the lottery process during each construction phase.
 Temporary member suites will be created by relocating certain House support offices and committee staff to the Ford Building and/or leased space in the newly renovated Thomas P. O’Neill, Jr. Federal Building, located next to the Ford Building.
 Final space use decisions will be made by House leadership.

 How can AOC ensure the project delivers good value to the taxpayer?